Resist Fearing a Spouseless Future

 “For I know the plans I have for you,’ declares the LORD, ‘plans to prosper you and not to harm you, plans to give you hope and a future’” (Jeremiah 29:11).

-“As a father has compassion on his children, so the LORD has compassion on those who fear him; for he knows how we are formed, he remembers that we are dust” (Psalm 103:13-14).
+“As a father has compassion on his children, so the LORD has compassion on those who fear him; for he knows how we are formed, he remembers that we are dust” (Psalms 103:13-14).

 God knows what will happen to us as we age, and He already knows whether we’ll be married in our old age, as well as any number of other contingencies that could surprise us – both negatively and positively – along the way.
 Our job isn’t to anticipate whatever joys or challenges may be in store, but to wait on God’s timing and His provision for us.

-“Wait for the LORD; be strong and take heart and wait for the LORD” (Psalm 27:14).
+“Wait for the LORD; be strong and take heart and wait for the LORD” (Psalms 27:14).

-“No one whose hope is in you will ever be put to shame” (Psalm 25:3a).
+“No one whose hope is in you will ever be put to shame” (Psalms 25:3a).

 “Because the Sovereign LORD helps me, I will not be disgraced.
 Therefore have I set my face like flint, and I know I will not be put to shame” (Isaiah 50:7).